The Ojai Retreat is our campus.

 The Vision of the California Teachers College is to play a significant part in a current international movement to dramatically change how we educate the world’s children.
 We are committed to the education of children that enables them to give their soul’s gifts to create a new, sane and loving civilization.

 Course-work will be low-residency, combining online and on-site offerings.
-The Master’s candidates will attend on-site classes for several weeks in the summer and during the winter holidays and online classes during the academic year.
+Students may attend on-site classes for several weeks in the summer and during the winter holidays and online classes during the academic year.
 During the onsite segment, the students will attend a four-day, personal development, nature-based retreat.
-They will also receive monthly personal development mentoring during their entire enrollment.
+They may also receive monthly personal development mentoring during their entire enrollment.

 Coursework will combine both theory and practice toward soul-inspired, eco-centric education.
 Each course is designed to be experiential and self-reflective, taught by seasoned educators that have, for decades, worked with these principles in classrooms.
 This type of education will be essential for a nature centered, soul-inspired future, a civilization that we are being asked to develop at this unprecedented moment.